eluzuriaga83/hagp-corruption/README.md

 We wanted to identify:
  - The type of suppliers (Individual or companies) per contract.
  - The increase of expenses per annum since 2017 through the first half of 2020.
- - Time analysis of the year with more expenses.
+ - Time analysis of expenses for the remainder of the year.

 The steps in obtaining data are as follows:
  - Downloading pdfs from the hospital Website to extract data